 Jose Cienfuegos is a Colorado native who graduated from Colorado State University with a degree in sociology and then from Lewis and Clark Law School where he earned his JD.
 He has been a member of the Oregon State Bar and the United States District Court for the District of Oregon since 2001.

-Jose has worked at the Metropolitan Public Defender’s office in Washington County; a private criminal defense law firm; in 2002 Jose became a Deputy District Attorney for Multnomah County; in 2008 he took his extensive trial experience to Allstate Insurance, where he served as in-house counsel for five years, defending claims against the company and its clients.
+Jose worked at the Metropolitan Public Defender’s office in Washington County and a private criminal defense law firm; in 2002 Jose became a Deputy District Attorney for Multnomah County; in 2008 he took his extensive trial experience to Allstate Insurance, where he served as in-house counsel for five years, defending claims against the company and its insureds.
 His trial record for Allstate was very successful and included cases all over the State of Oregon.

-Now Jose Cienfuegos brings his far-reaching trial experience, gleaned from working both sides of criminal and civil cases, to help you—his client.
-It is a skill set truly unique to most civil attorneys.
+Since late 2014 Jose Cienfuegos has brought his far-reaching trial experience, gleaned from working both sides of criminal and civil cases, to help his clients.
+Jose has a skill set that is extraordinary, if not unique, among civil attorneys having been a trial lawyer on both sides of the criminal justice system and both sides of the personal injury civil justice system.
 Jose will work hard to get the results that matter to the most important person—you.

-On the personal side Jose has four wonderful children, his wife Jody, two crazy Chihuahuas, and a French Bulldog, all of whom he loves to hangout with as much as possible.
-Being able to be a father and husband is very important to him.
-As is being active and outside.
+On the personal side, Jose has four wonderful children, his wife Jody, two crazy Chihuahuas, and a French Bulldog, all of whom he loves to hangout with as much as possible.
+Being able to be a father and husband is very important to him as is being active and outside.
 That means anything from walking the dogs to snowboarding, being active in Search and Rescue, or out on a river fly fishing.
-He also likes being inside... of a car and has taught high-speed driving at Portland International Raceway.
+He also likes being inside... of a car - - he has taught high-speed driving at Portland International Raceway.
 Life is a daring adventure or nothing at all.